 The European Union (EU) and Central Asian countries share the common goal of achieving stability and prosperity by means of peaceful interaction, political cooperation and economic development.
 The EU is strongly committed to strengthening its relations in all areas of cooperation with Central Asian countries.
-This effort is implemented through "The EU-Central Asia: Strategy for a New Partnership", adopted by the European Council in June 2007 which aims at strengthening EU-Central Asian relations in all areas of cooperation, especially reinforcing cooperation in human rights, education, rule of law, energy and transport, environment and water, common threats and trade and economic relations.
+This effort is implemented through "The EU-Central Asia: Strategy for a New Partnership", adopted by the European Council in June 2007 which aims at strengthening the cooperation between the EU and Central Asia, especially reinforcing the cooperation in human rights, education, rule of law, energy and transport, environment and water, common threats and trade and economic relations.

 DG Research and Innovation